-Note: Citations from Web of Science from 1997 until June 2016, citations from Google Scholar retrieved on June, 30, 2016.
+Citations from Web of Science from 1997 to June 2016, citations from Google Scholar retrieved on June, 30, 2016.
 The column WP highlights the number of times this article has been also published as a working paper.
-WP refers to working paper.

-Source: Own calculations, Springer, Google Scholar, Thompson Reuters Web of Science.
+Source: Own calculations, Springer, Google Scholar, Thompson Reuters Web of Science WP working paper